chemerisuk/better-dom/README.md

     $ npm install -g gulp

 The project uses set of ES6 transpilers to compile a file that works in current browsers.
-The command below starts watching for changes you are making, recompiles `build/better-dom.js` and runs unit tests after it:
+The command below starts watching for changes you are doing, recompiles `build/better-dom.js` file and runs unit tests after that:

     $ npm start

 Of course any pull request should pass all tests.
-Code style guide is not formalized yet, but I'll look at it manully.

 ## Notes about old IEs
 For IE8-9 support you have to incude an extra file via the conditional comment below __into `<head>`__ on your page: